Skip to main content

 The Molecular Underpinnings of Lifestyle Interventions

 The influence of diet and exercise on HPG axis recovery can be traced to specific molecular pathways.
 Oxidative stress, an excess of reactive oxygen species (ROS) relative to antioxidant capacity, is a key pathogenic factor in male infertility and hypogonadism.
 ROS can damage cell membranes, proteins, and DNA, leading to impaired sperm function and reduced testosterone synthesis.
-Lifestyle factors are primary determinants of levels.
+Lifestyle factors are primary determinants of oxidative stress levels.

 Molecular Impact of Lifestyle on HPG Axis Function